Nazulka/WD-Buzzwords/README.md

 ### User Stories
 **Guest user**
-* As a guest user of WD Buzzwords, I want to browse all web development terms and jargons and familiarize myself with their meanings.
+* As a guest user of WD Buzzwords, I want to browse all web development terms and jargons and familiarize myself with their exact meanings without needing to register to the website.
 * As a guest user of WD Buzzwords, I want to be able to easily access all available website features from different screen size devices.
 * As a guest user of WD Buzzwords, I want to be able to use the searchbox to search for terms that I would like to find out more about.
 * As a guest user of WD Buzzwords, I want to be able to display the selected term and its description.
-* As a guest user of WD Buzzwords, I want to be able to filter the list of terms by their first letters using the alphabet filter buttons.
+* As a guest user of WD Buzzwords, I want to be able to browse terms alphabetically using the alphabet filter buttons.
+* As a guest user of WD Buzzwords, I want to be able to learn one of the latest entries to the website.
 * As a guest user of WD Buzzwords, I want to be able to register to the website.

 **Registered user**